The Three Connection Choices

 - “I have a big presentation that could get me promoted today.
 Wish me luck.”

 - “I wish you would pick up your clothes off the floor.”

 - “I didn’t notice it.
 Tell me what made it so beautiful?”

 - “Good luck love.
 I know you’re going to do great.
 You’ve worked really hard on the presentation.”

 - “That probably grosses you out.
 I’ll pick it up now.
 Sorry.”

 When our partners make a bid, our first option is to turn towards them and build our emotional bond.
 A tendency to turn toward your partner is the foundation of trust, passion, and great sex life.

 As stupid as it sounds, romance is enhanced in the supermarket when your partner asks you, “do we have ketchup at home?” and you answer, “I’m not sure.
 Let me grab some just in case,” rather than shrugging off their question.
-The romance grows when you send you to send your partner a loving text because you know they’re having a rough day
+The romance grows when you send your partner a loving text because you know they’re having a rough day.

 In these brief moments, partners are connecting.
 They are attuning to each other by turning towards each other.
 The culprit of disconnection is often a deficit in attunement.
 Attunement is the desire and willingness to understand and respect your partner’s inner world.
 Couples who attune to each other build mutual trust.
 Those who don’t are likely to lose their way.

 In Dr. Gottman’s love lab, he noticed that couples who stay together turn toward their partner’s bids an average of 86% of the time.
 He also noticed that those who divorced turned towards the bids an average of 33%.
 It’s insightful to know that most arguments between couples in both groups were not about specific topics such as money or sex.
 They were the result of failed bids for connection: turning against and turning away.